centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/introduction.md

 capable of displaying efficient graphic insights and mapping correlated data in customized user-relevant views.

-You can benefit from Centreon MAP by using it in two modes:
+Centreon MAP module is currently available in two modes:
 - [Centreon MAP (Legacy)](#centreon-map-legacy) which requires a desktop client installation.
 See an overview [here](#map-legacy-overview).
 - [Centreon MAP](#centreon-map) which is a web interface version.
 See an overview [here](#map-overview).